Yulia Putintseva: 2016–2017: French Open quarterfinalist, first WTA Tour final, top 30

-2018–21: Two Grand Slam quarterfinals, first WTA title
+2018–2021: Two major quarterfinals, first career title

 Putintseva began 2018 by reaching the second round of the Hobart International, Australian Open, Indian Wells Open and the Istanbul Cup, and the quarterfinals of the Taiwan Open.
 She then defeated the top-10 player Sloane Stephens in the first round of Nuremberg Cup, but lost in the next round.
 Putintseva reached another quarterfinal at the French Open, where she lost to Madison Keys.
-After losses in the second round at Wimbledon and in the quarterfinals of the Washington Open, she reached her second career WTA final, at the Guangzhou Open, but finished runner-up again.
+After losses in the second round at Wimbledon and in the quarterfinals of the Washington Open, she reached her second career final, at the Guangzhou Open, but finished runner-up again.

 Putintseva had mixed results in the 2019 season.
-In January, she reached the quarterfinals of the Premier-level Sydney International and recorded a top-10 win over Sloane Stephens in the second round, before she lost to Kiki Bertens.
+In January, she reached the quarterfinals of the Premier-level Sydney International and recorded a top-10 win over Sloane Stephens in the second round, before losing to Kiki Bertens.
 She reached only the second round of the Australian Open and the Indian Wells Open, and the first round of the St. Petersburg Trophy and the Dubai Tennis Championships.
 She then reached her first Premier Mandatory round-of-16 at the Miami Open.
 There, she defeated Kirsten Flipkens, Belinda Bencic and Anastasija Sevastova, before she lost to Karolína Plíšková.
-At the Madrid Open, she reached the third round, but lost to Ashleigh Barty.
-In May, she won her first WTA singles title at the Nuremberg Cup, after she defeated Tamara Zidanšek in the final.
-Then, after a first-round loss at the French Open, she reached the quarterfinals of the Premier-level Birmingham Classic, where she defeated the world No. 1, Naomi Osaka.
-At Wimbledon, she created a big upset in the first round with another victory over Osaka.
-However, she lost in the second round to Viktorija Golubic.
+At the Madrid Open, she advanced to the third round but lost to Ashleigh Barty.
+In May, she won her first WTA Tour singles title at the Nuremberg Cup defeating Tamara Zidanšek in the final.
+Then, after a first-round loss at the French Open, she reached the quarterfinals of the Premier-level Birmingham Classic, where she defeated world No. 1, Naomi Osaka.
+At Wimbledon, she created a big upset with another victory over Osaka, before losing in the second round to Viktorija Golubic.
 She lost in the early rounds at the Canadian Open, Cincinnati Open and Bronx Open.
-She reached the third round of the US Open, where she defeated the world No. 13, Aryna Sabalenka.
-At the Japan Women's Open, she reached the quarterfinals, but this time Osaka gained her revenge, winning in straight sets.
-Putintseva reached another WTA tournament quarterfinal later in the year, at the Tianjin Open, where she lost to Ons Jabeur.
+Putintseva then reached the third round of the US Open defeating world No. 13, Aryna Sabalenka, before losing to 23rd seed and eventual quarterfinalist, Donna Vekić.
+At the Japan Women's Open, she reached the quarterfinals, but this time Osaka gained her revenge winning in straight sets.
+Putintseva reached another WTA Tour quarterfinal later in the year, at the Tianjin Open, where she lost to Ons Jabeur.